mkrupczak3/Mailchimp-Multichannel-Campaign-Wordpress-RSS/README.md

 ### \*|RSS:RECENTxxx|\*. xxx is a number, in our case 10 indicating that the 10 newest posts _since the last email was sent_.
 They will show up as hyperlinks where the text is the title of the posts.
-[RSS Merge Tags](https://mailchimp.com/help/rss-merge-tags/) merge tags are included which will show the title, date of publication, and full HTML content of the latest post on my website
+[RSS Merge Tags](https://mailchimp.com/help/rss-merge-tags/) are included directly after this which will show the title, date of publication, and full HTML content of the latest post on my website